jkvargas/russimp/README.md

 ## Rust

-You will need rust stable, cmake a C and C++ compiler as well.
+You will need rust stable, cmake, C and C++ compiler as well.

 # How to use it?